milvus-io/milvus/docs/developer_guides/how-guarantee-ts-works.md

 QueryNodes and DataNodes consume user insert requests through the same subscription mechanism, which constitute the streaming data.

 Due to the network delays, QueryNodes often do not hold all the latest streaming data.
-Without other control mechanism, some unconsumed data will be invisible and thus reduce the query accuracy.
+Without other control mechanisms, some unconsumed data will be invisible and thus reduce the query accuracy.
 At this time, let's introduce the "GuaranteeTs".